 Free-ness Quotient: Relatively new, expect more services to follow

 Techie Money Saving Tip: Many phone plans today include free incoming calls.
-If you make a large amount of long distance calls to a single location, consider using a call-back service that can save you airtime and long distance charges.
+If you make a large number of long-distance calls to a single location, consider using a call-back service that can save you airtime and long-distance charges.

 #7 – Document Management System – This is a more advanced application – you aren’t likely to require this unless you need a more powerful ability to manage a large number of documents and search within them.
-Some of the paid-for application in this market segment include Microsoft’s Sharepoint and niche applications like Primafact .
+Some of the paid-for applications in this market segment include Microsoft’s Sharepoint and niche applications like Primafact.
 What many don’t know, however, is that there are open source alternatives that can stack up to these applications quite well.
-The open source Alfreco Community release is an incredibly robust and powerful document management system that can save companies looking to manage their large number of documents.
+The open-source Alfresco Community release is an incredibly robust and powerful document management system that can save companies looking to manage their large number of documents.